Bat*21: Historical accuracy

 Portions of Bat*21 were highly dramatized, including the climactic battle.
 Some characters were composites of real people, while others were created for the film.
 However, some other details were accurate, including that rescuer Captain Larry Potts was African American.

 The actual rescue took over eleven days, during which a major attack was delayed, resulting in numerous South Vietnamese soldiers being killed and wounded.
 A Forward Air Observer aircraft was shot down and USAF 1Lt Bruce Walker and USMC 1Lt Larry Potts parachuted to the ground safely, eluding capture.
 In an ensuing attack, six more Americans lost their lives attempting to rescue him.

 The North Vietnamese, alerted by the intense efforts to find the flyer, increased their efforts to find Hambleton.
 Walker was discovered and killed by the Vietnamese forces.
-During a covert nighttime operation more than 2 mi behind enemy lines, Hambleton was rescued in a land operation by U.S. Navy SEAL Lt. j.g.
-Thomas R. Norris and VNN Petty Officer Third Class Nguyen Van Kiet.
+During a covert nighttime operation more than 2 mi behind enemy lines, Hambleton was rescued in a land operation by U.S. Navy SEAL LTJG Thomas R. Norris and VNN Petty Officer Third Class Nguyen Van Kiet.